I. Transfer Of Shares

 Q.5 I have purchased some shares in paper form.
-Can I directly give the share certificates to my Depository Participant for dematerializing them in my favour?
+Can I directly give the share certificates to my Depository Participant for dematerialising them in my favour?

-Shares should be registered in your favour before they can be dematerialzed.
-Please ensure that the shares are registered in your name, before sending the same for dematerialization.
+Shares should be registered in your favour before they can be dematerialised.
+Please ensure that the shares are registered in your name, before sending the same for dematerialisation.

-Q.6 How do I get my dividends on dematerialzed shares?
+Q.6 How do I get my dividends on dematerialised shares?
 Will I get the Annual Report after I demat my shares?
 Will I be able to attend the AGM?

 On the Record date, the DPs will provide a list of demat account holders indicating the number of shares held in electronic form (known as Benpos – Beneficiary Position).
 On the basis of Benpos, the Company will make dividend payments in favour of the demat account holders.